 I also found that ambiguous proper names led to misclassification of favorite hot spots.
-For example, Homegrown is a popular restaurant in Cabbagetown, but I manually classified it as homegrown vegetables.
-Little’s is a neighborhood grocery store also in Cabbagetown; however, it may have been misclassified as an adjective.
-Finally, Yeah Burger, a popular burger joint in Midtown, may have been misclassified as an affirmation (Yeah!).
+For example, Home Grown is a popular restaurant in Cabbagetown, but I manually classified it as homegrown vegetables.
+Little’s Food Store is a neighborhood grocery store also in Cabbagetown; however, Little’s may have been misclassified as an adjective.
+Finally, Yeah!
+Burger, a popular burger joint in Midtown, may have been misclassified as an affirmation (Yeah!).

 Analyzing Temporal Vibe

-For my final analysis, I compared topics from the same neighborhoods —from Spring 2015 to Spring 2016—hoping to find that some neighborhoods would show trends of evolving vibe.
+For my final analysis, I compared topics from the same neighborhoods—from Spring 2015 to Spring 2016—hoping to find that some neighborhoods would show how the vibe was evolving.
 I was disappointed to find no dramatic differences and few that could resulted from chance.
-For example, spring 2016 introduced tweets about the Atlanta Beltline, an urban revitalization project to convert railway corridor that encircles Atlanta to walking trails.
+For example, Spring 2016 introduced tweets about the Atlanta Beltline, an urban revitalization project to convert a railway corridor that encircles Atlanta to walking trails.
 Tweets could have increased because of new developments near the Atlanta Beltline.
-I also saw a rise in voting topics in 2016; however, that 2016 being a Presidential election year.
-Mentions of exhibits at the High Museum surged in 2016, which may have reflected improved marketing or more interesting exhibits changes to the neighborhood vibe.
+I also saw a rise in voting topics in 2016, however, 2016 was a Presidential election year.
+Mentions of exhibits at the High Museum surged in 2016, which may have reflected improved marketing or more interesting exhibit changes to the neighborhood vibe.